Select your location:

 PFAS gets Government Regulations

-Discussions about access to clean and safe drinking water have been on the rise, due to the recent government actions to regulate Per- and poly-fluoroalkyl substances (PFAS).
+Discussions about access to cleaner and safer drinking water have been on the rise, due to the recent government actions to regulate Per- and poly-fluoroalkyl substances (PFAS).
 Various steps have been taken by the Biden-Harris administration to address the contamination and presence of these harmful chemicals in our environment and the human body.

 What Are PFAS?